Celebrity Easter Pictures – NPH, Kris Jenner, & More Share Their Easter Memories

 Haylie Duff

 Haylie Duff shows off how her daughter Ryan is bonding with her sister Hilary’s son, Luca.
-The pair are often photographed together and have also been called some of the cutest celebrity cousins around.
-Ryan is adorable in a pink dress with a big bow as she holds a purple plastic egg; Older cousing Luca gives her big thumbs up as they celebrate their haul, courtesy of the Easter Bunny.
+The pair is often photographed together and have also been called some of the cutest celebrity cousins around.
+Ryan is adorable in a pink dress with a big bow as she holds a purple plastic egg; Older cousin Luca gives her big thumbs up as they celebrate their haul, courtesy of the Easter Bunny.

 Colton Haynes